- The Georgia Aquarium is the largest aquarium in the United States holding more than 11 million gallons of water.

 An aquarium is best described as an artificial aquatic tank or series of tanks that house aquatic animals.
 Another way to put it would be the aquatic equivalent of a zoo.
 The idea is simple, but the execution is difficult.
 Water is heavy and difficult to store correctly.
 Also, not every sea creature can survive in the same area.
-Creating these artificial environments is difficult, so the biggest ones should be celebrated!
+Creating these artificial environments is difficult, so the biggest aquariums in the U.S. should be celebrated!

 12. New York Aquarium

 The New York Aquarium is located in Brooklyn, New York.
 The newest version of the aquarium was opened in 1957, and it boasts a somewhat large size.
 It has 266 species of aquatic life, and the aquarium stretches out over 14 acres and has over 1.25 million gallons of water.
-The aquarium has many different exciting exhibits, like sharks!
+The aquarium has many different exciting exhibits, like sharks, which is the largest tank in the aquarium and holds 379,000 gallons of water.

 9. Texas State Aquarium